Functional requirements decomposition in set-based design: Set-Based Requirements Decomposition

 \subsection{An overall description}

-Given the higher level functional requirements: \begin{enumerate} \item Define and analyze the functional architecture (Section \ref{sec:architecture}). \item Explore the sub-functions for initial feasible spaces (Section \ref{sec:sub-functions}). \item Narrow the initial feasible spaces for the feasible design space and performance space (Section \ref{sec:dsexp}). \item Determine the sub-requirements that are \emph{composable}, and when composed together, can \emph{refine} the higher-level functional requirements (Section \ref{sec:reqdev}). \end{enumerate} After that, the team for each sub-function will improve the level of detail by independently decomposing the sub-functions into the lower levels iteratively until a final solution can be chosen.
+Given the higher-level functional requirements, the decomposition process involves the following steps: \begin{enumerate} \item \emph{Define and analyze the functional architecture (Section \ref{sec:architecture}).} A set of functional architecture (comprised of a set of connected sub-functions) for the system-under-design are defined to refine the higher level functional requirements, based on which the design space and the performance space are derived. \item \emph{Explore the sub-functions for initial feasible spaces (Section \ref{sec:sub-functions}).} A set of initial feasible spaces of the sub-functions are characterized individually by exploring the different feasible implementations for the corresponding sub-functions. \item \emph{Narrow the initial feasible spaces(Section \ref{sec:dsexp}).} The feasible design space and the feasible performance space of the system-under-design are narrowed gradually by taking ``intersections'' based on the initial feasible spaces of the sub-functions. \item \emph{Determine the sub-requirements (Section \ref{sec:reqdev}).} The functional requirements of each sub-functions are defined based on the narrowed feasible design space and performance space so that all the sub-requirements are \emph{composable}, and when composed together, they can \emph{refine} the higher-level functional requirements. \end{enumerate} After that, the team for each sub-function will improve the level of detail by independently decomposing the sub-functions into the lower levels iteratively until a final solution can be chosen.

-\subsection{Define and analyze the functional architecture}
+\subsection{Define and Analyze the Functional Architecture}

-A functional architecture is comprised a set of connected sub-functions ($f_1,f_2,...,f_n$), and represents a set of potential design solutions of the higher-level requirements.
+A functional architecture is composed of a set of connected sub-functions ($f_1, f_2, \dots, f_n$) and represents a set of potential design solutions for the higher-level requirements.
 In SBD, there can be multiple alternative functional architectures.
-However, we focus on one given functional architecture in this paper because different functional architectures can be analyzed in the same way.
+However, from the perspective of formal reasoning, the process to derive the sub-requirements for any functional architecture is the same.
+Therefore, we assume in this paper only one functional architecture is defined in this step.
+In addition, the identification of the functional architecture relies on the designers understanding of the desired system \citep{benveniste2015contracts}.
+The techniques to identify functional architecture are out of the scope of this paper but can be found elsewhere \citep{penzenstadler2011desyre, functiondecomp,komoto2011theory}.

-To analyze a functional architecture, we extract the following two pieces of information: (1) which variable/parameter is shared with which function/sub-functions, and (2) the constitution of the design space and the performance space.
-They will be used to narrow the feasible spaces later.
+Given a functional architecture, we extract the following two pieces of information: (1) which variable/parameter is shared with which function/sub-functions, and (2) the constitution of the design space and the performance space.
+These will be used to narrow the feasible spaces later.